camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 ### Configure a Tenant-specific Deployment

 In the folder `src/main/resources`, we have added a folder `processes` and two subfolders `tenant1` and `tenant2`.
-These folder contain a [process for tenant 1](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation/src/main/resources/processes/tenant1) and a [process for tenant 2](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation/src/main/resources/processes/tenant2) respectively.
+These folders contain a [process for tenant 1](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation/src/main/resources/processes/tenant1) and a [process for tenant 2](https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation/src/main/resources/processes/tenant2), respectively.

 In order to deploy the two definitions to the two different engines, we have added a file `src/main/resources/META-INF/processes.xml` with the following content: